Ultrametric Cluster Hierarchies: I Want 'em All!: Center-based Clustering in Ultrametrics

-\paragraph{Takeaway.} An interesting consequence of Corollary \ref{cor:ultrametric_lca} and Theorem \ref{thm:optimal_clusters} is that these center-based cluster hierarchies \emph{themselves} constitute relaxed ultrametrics.
+A key insight which underpins this reduction is that these center-based cluster hierarchies \emph{themselves} constitute relaxed ultrametrics.
 That is, let $\mathcal{H}$ be a hierarchy of optimal $k$-center or $(k, z)$-clustering solutions from Theorem \ref{thm:optimal_clusters}.
 For each cluster $C$ in this hierarchy, consider the cost $d_{cost}(C)$ of assigning all of its points to a single optimal center.
-As we traverse the tree towards the root, these costs will necessarily grow (see Lemma \ref{lma:optimal_subtrees} in Appendix \ref{app:k_z_clustering_proof}).
+As we traverse the tree towards the root, these costs will necessarily grow (see Lemma \ref{lma:cost_decreases_increase}).
 Thus, by Corollary \ref{cor:ultrametric_lca}, the hierarchy $\mathcal{H}$ with LCA-distances $d_{cost}$ \emph{must} be a relaxed ultrametric.
-This is precisely what facilitates our reduction from the $(k, z)$-clustering setting to the $k$-center one.
-Indeed, any LCA-tree satisfying the properties in Corollary \ref{cor:ultrametric_lca} \emph{is} its own optimal $k$-center hierarchy (non-binary LCA-trees can be binarized while preserving the LCA-distances to recover the equivalence to the $k$-center hierarchy).
+Indeed, any binary LCA-tree satisfying the properties in Corollary \ref{cor:ultrametric_lca} \emph{is} its own optimal $k$-center hierarchy.

+Finally, the runtime bottleneck for $k$-center lies in sorting the $O(n)$ unique distances in the ultrametric in order to apply the farthest-first traversal algorithm.
+This is also the bottleneck for $(k, z)$-clustering, as the reduction to $k$-center only requires $O(n)$ time.
+We verify that this runtime is tight: one cannot find the optimal centers for all values of $k$ in faster than $\texttt{Sort}(n)$ time (Lemma \ref{lma:worst_case}).
+This speed is depicted in Figure \ref{fig:runtime_barplot}: although it takes several seconds to fit the density-connectivity ultrametric, it only takes \emph{milliseconds} to construct the $k$-median hierarchy.